ketankartoza/bims-website/docs/src/administrator/geocontext-harvesting.md

 * Click **Save** when you're done
 * Now the system will check these keys to fetch GeoContext data for new sites

-> Make sure that the key exists in the GeoContext, to check you can use this api : [https://staging.geocontext.kartoza.com/api/v1/geocontext/value/group/1/1/{geocontext_key}/](GeoContext API) change the geocontext_key in the url with the key you want to check
+> Make sure that the key exists in the GeoContext, to check you can use this api : `https://staging.geocontext.kartoza.com/api/v1/geocontext/value/group/1/1/{geocontext_key}/` and change the geocontext_key in the url with the key you want to check

 ## Creating a Location Context Group in BIMS